FINAL POSTMORTEM

 Lastly, I put together the pdf slide show to help along our verbal/presentation.

-FEEL MY PAIN FLASH MOVIE
+FEEL MY PAIN PDFFEEL MY PAIN FLASH MOVIE

 User Testing - Continued